Welcome to today's edition of the Rush 24-7 podcast.

 In those few years of survival, some very important moments still have a chance to take place.

-And these survival rates are increasing all because of you.
+And these survival rates are increasing, all because of you.

 All because of the generosity that you have engaged in over these 21 years.

-It's not Just the RD.
+It's not just the RD.

-It's not just the advancement in technology and drugs and so forth, but it the human aspect of this that allows families hit with this diagnosis to deal with things that they may have never ever thought they would have to deal with.
+It's not just the advancement in technology and drugs and so forth, but the human aspect of this that allows families hit with this diagnosis to deal with things that they may have never ever thought they would have to deal with.

 Very important moments still have a chance to take place because of the expanding survival rates.